 Deglaze with red wine, (optional).
 Sauté butter, onions, and garlic until softened.

-Add beef broth, Worcestershire sauce, and seasonings.
+Add beef broth, beef bouillon, Worcestershire sauce, and seasonings.
 Bring to a boil and whisk in cornstarch + cold water.
 Reduce heat.

 Crock Pot Method